North Stafford High School: History

 Completed in 1981, North Stafford High School was the second high school to be built in Stafford County.
 Robert White served as the school's principal from 1981 until 1997.
 Numerous changes occurred in the school during the next five years under the guidance of principals Henry Johnson and James Stemple including changing the school's colors to the current colors of Navy blue, Columbia blue, and Orange.

 The school underwent major renovations in 2003 including the construction of an additional wing on the school for foreign language and to account for overcrowding.
 The renovation also included adding a new art studio and weight room.
-In the 2004-2005 school year, James Stemple left to be principal at the newly constructed Mountain View High School and was replaced by Tom Nichols.
-Nichols left in 2016 and was replaced by former Brooke Point principal Scott McClellan.
-In the beginning of 2017, Scott McClellan was replaced by interim principal Jeanna DeCarli.
-Former assistant principal Daniel Hornick was hired and named the official principal of North Stafford High School in June 2017.

 In the summer of 2014, North Stafford High School underwent roof replacement.
 The project was approximately valued at $2,979,000, and covered 7 acres of roofing.
 All Stafford County schools are enhancing their security systems outside, installing an Aiphone near the front entrance of the buildings to keep the entire building secure during the school day.
 Visitors will be required to show form of I.D. and explain the reason of visit to be let into the building.
 Over the summer of 2017, the school's gymnasium and library went under construction.
 The gymnasium was completed in September 2017, while the library was completed in November 2017.

+From the fall of 2023 to 2024, renovations took place on the auditorium, including installing a new lighting system.

 Location and demographics

 North Stafford is located on State Route 610, or Garrisonville Road, approximately 3 miles from I-95 and U.S. Route 1.
 The school's attendance zone covers mostly the housing developments along Route 610 between Shelton Shop Road and I-95.
 Due to the influx of population in Stafford County in recent years, the school's attendance zones and enrollment have fluctuated greatly.
-Currently, North Stafford's student population is 55% White, 26% Black, 10% Hispanic, and 9% Asian/Pacific Islander.
+In 2021–2022 North Stafford's student population was 30% White, 25% Black, 34% Hispanic, and 4% Asian/Pacific Islander.